nebula-protocol/nebula-contracts/contracts/nebula-cluster-factory/README.md

 ### Distribute

-Distributes rewards to current Cluster-UST and NEB-UST LP stakers.
+Distributes rewards to current Cluster-BASE_DENOM and NEB-BASE_DENOM LP stakers.
 This is done by calculating the amount of NEB tokens to distribute to each pool's stakers using:

 - each pool's `weight`:
 - the `distribution_schedule`